 - Explain why people often confuse correlation and causation.

 - Describe correlation.
 Describe causation.

 - Sugar consumption has been rising in the U.S. for decades.
 Can you think of something this might be positively correlated with?
-Could one be causal of the other?

 - Outline the logical steps that link fossil fuel emissions to rising average global temperature.